(American, c. 1844–1907)

 Growing up in her Ojibwe community, Lewis went by a name that translates as "Wildfire."

-Lewis studied at Oberlin College and apprenticed with a sculptor in Boston before relocating to Rome in 1866.
-Of Native American (Ojibwe) and African American ancestry, she became the first non-white American sculptor to achieve international renown.
-Lewis’s most popular works were Native American subjects, readily purchased by patrons on both sides of the Atlantic.
+Of Native American (Ojibwe) and African American ancestry, Lewis studied at Oberlin College and apprenticed with a sculptor in Boston before relocating to Rome in 1866.
+Her most popular works were Native American subjects, readily purchased by patrons on both sides of the Atlantic.
 Indian Combat, a spiraling composition with three intertwined figures, ranks as her most dynamic and complex creation.
 Although Lewis’s Native American subjects typically exist in multiple versions, this example appears to be unique.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 All images and data available through Open Access can be downloaded for free.
 For images not available through Open Access, a detail image, or any image with a color bar, request a digital file from Image Services.